This post is also available in: Čeština

 Time needed: 2 hours 45 minutes (one way)

-Getting there: You will need a car (rent one with Sixt) – count with about an hour to get back to the starting point through a shorter route.
+Getting there: You will need a car (search for a car rental) – count with about an hour to get back to the starting point through a shorter route.

 Tours: I didn’t find any.